When will Cat 9 Ethernet cable be available?

 Frequently Asked Questions

-Cat 8 is the top copper cable, supporting 25–40 Gbps at short distances.
-For faster or longer runs, fiber optic is the recommended solution.
+Cat 8 is the top-tier copper cable standard, supporting 25–40 Gbps over short distances.
+For longer or faster runs, fiber-optic is the recommended solution.

 No. The official Ethernet standards only go up to Cat 8.
 Any product advertised as Cat 9 is unofficial or mislabeled.